turingschool/backend-curriculum-site/module2/lessons/databases_and_orms.md

 * View all `tasks`
 * Add some new rows to your tasks table
 * Change one of the attributes of a task
+* Delete any new rows that you made
 * Execute the following SQL queries
     * Retrieve all Tasks
     * Retrieve all Tasks with a title of "Laundry"